by Carolyn George, MD, Author of The Dorm Doctor

 Even though most of your childhood, your parents told you to share.
 This does not necessarily apply to certain things in college.
 So, DON’T SHARE the following:

 - Towels (skin infections)

 - Smoking devices, such as vape pens, etc. (mono, strep, colds, etc.)

 - Socializing should take place outside as much as possible.
 Avoid crowded bars and restaurants.

 - Stay strong.
 Your immune system is your friend.
-Eat healthy, exercise, and limit the use of alcohol.
+So eat healthy, exercise, and limit the use of alcohol.

 - Think about keeping zinc lozenges on hand and use them often.
-Limit to 15-25 mg – a day.
 Also, anti-viral aromatherapy sprays may be helpful.

 - Get tested when you feel your health has been compromised.
 Some colleges are advocating testing students every 2-3 days for COVID-19.
 Follow the guidelines of your school, and if you feel sick, request a test.